-Puppet Enterprise (PE) is made up of various components and services including the master and compilers, the Puppet agent, console services, Code Manager and r10k, orchestration services, and databases.
+Puppet Enterprise (PE) is made up of various components and services including the primary server and compilers, the Puppet agent, console services, Code Manager and r10k, orchestration services, and databases.

 The following diagram shows the architecture of a typical PE installation.

-The Puppet master is the central hub of activity and process in Puppet Enterprise.
+The primary server is the central hub of activity and process in Puppet Enterprise.
 This is where code is compiled to create agent catalogs, and where SSL certificates are verified and signed.

-PE infrastructure components are installed on a single node: the master.
-The master always contains a compiler and a Puppet Server.
+PE infrastructure components are installed on a single node: the primary server.
+The primary server always contains a compiler and a Puppet Server.
 As your installation grows, you can add additional compilers to distribute the catalog compilation workload.

 Each compiler contains the Puppet Server, the catalog compiler, and an instance of file sync.

-Puppet Server is an application that runs on the Java Virtual Machine (JVM) on the master.
+Puppet Server is an application that runs on the Java Virtual Machine (JVM) on the primary server.
 In addition to hosting endpoints for the certificate authority service, it also powers the catalog compiler, which compiles configuration catalogs for agent nodes, using Puppet code and various other data sources.

 File sync keeps your code synchronized across multiple compilers.
-When triggered by a web endpoint, file sync takes changes from the working directory on the master and deploys the code to a live code directory.
-File sync then deploys that code to any compilers, ensuring that all masters in a multi-master configuration are kept in sync, and that your code is deployed only when it's ready.
+When triggered by a web endpoint, file sync takes changes from the working directory on the primary server and deploys the code to a live code directory.
+File sync then deploys that code to any compilers so that your code is deployed only when it's ready.

 The Puppet agent

 Managed nodes run the Puppet agent application, usually as a background service.
-The master and any compilers also run a Puppet agent.
+The primary server and any compilers also run a Puppet agent.

-Periodically, the agent sends facts to a master and requests a catalog.
-The master compiles the catalog using several sources of information, and returns the catalog to the agent.
+Periodically, the agent sends facts to a primary server and requests a catalog.
+The primary server compiles the catalog using several sources of information, and returns the catalog to the agent.

 After it receives a catalog, the agent applies it by checking each resource the catalog describes.
 If it finds any resources that are not in their desired state, it makes the changes necessary to correct them.
 (Or, in no-op mode, it reports on what changes would have been made.)

-After applying the catalog, the agent submits a report to its master.
+After applying the catalog, the agent submits a report to its primary server.
 Reports from all the agents are stored in PuppetDB and can be accessed in the console.

 Puppet agent runs on *nix and Windows systems.